nichmomanyi/SimpleCalculator/README.md

 # SimpleCalculator
-This is a simple calculator thay does the normal algorithm
+This is a simple calculator thay does the normal Math Calculation